"Engaging, funny, real." - Andy H., 7th grade teacher

 All visits include a book signing and Q&A session, as well as bookmarks for every student.

 In this engaging, interactive presentation, students will get an overview of what it’s like to be an author.
 They’ll hear about the process of writing, revising, and publishing a book.
 Abby will discuss the importance of theme in writing, with specific examples from Sticks & Stones and Bubbles.
 Students will leave feeling inspired and eager to read and write!

 *Workshops are adapted for each grade level

 Publication 101 (Grades 3-8)

 A book goes through many stages before it turns into the final product you see in stores and libraries.
-In this session, we’ll go through each exciting step of the publishing process.
-We’ll also discuss ways you can get published now, and how to deal with rejection.
+In this session, we’ll go through each exciting step of the publishing process, with fun, interactive writing and editing exercises throughout.
 Students will get to see pages from Sticks & Stones and Bubbles in various stages, as well as notes from real agents and editors.

 Writing is Magical (Grades 3-8)

 Roald Dahl once said “a little magic can take you a long way.”
 In this introduction to magical realism, we'll explore the many ways we can make our stories magical.
 We'll brainstorm ideas for magical characters, settings, and objects, and we'll experiment with including some of each in our writing.
 Then, we'll discuss how to account for magical elements in a way that makes sense to readers.
 At the end, we'll share some of our work.
 It'll be a magical session!